Tuning Into Your Body After Trauma: The Power of Somatics and Bodily Sensations

 • Feel more present and grounded

-1. Rebuilding safety: Trauma can make your body feel unpredictable.
-Paying attention to sensations gently helps restore trust.
+• Rebuilding safety: Trauma can make your body feel unpredictable.
+Gentle attention to sensations restores trust.

-3. Grounding in the present: Body awareness helps you stay anchored when memories, flashbacks, or dissociation pull you away.
+• Grounding in the present: Body awareness keeps you anchored when flashbacks, memories, or dissociation arise.

-4. Integrating mind and body: Somatic practices reconnect thoughts, emotions, and physical sensations, supporting resilience and emotional regulation.
+• Integrating mind and body: Somatic practices connect thoughts, emotions, and physical sensations, supporting resilience and emotional regulation.

 Safe Ways to Begin Somatic Practices

-• Start small: Notice your breath, posture, or simple movements for a few minutes at a time.
+• Start small: Focus on breath, posture, or simple movements for a few minutes at a time.

-• Focus on what feels safe: Anchor in areas of your body that feel neutral or comfortable.
+• Anchor in safety: Notice areas of your body that feel neutral or comfortable.

-• Use grounding techniques: Feel your feet on the floor, rest in a chair, or hold a comforting object.
+• Use grounding techniques: Feel your feet on the floor, sit in a supportive chair, or hold a comforting object.

 • Be patient and compassionate: Pause or slow down if sensations feel intense or triggering.

-• Seek guidance: Working with a trauma-informed somatic therapist can provide personalized support.
+• Seek guidance: Working with a trauma-informed somatic therapist provides personalized support.

 A Path to Healing and Wholeness